The Scarlet Letter: Plot

 In Puritan Boston, Massachusetts, a crowd gathers to witness the punishment of Hester Prynne, a young woman who has given birth to a baby of unknown paternity.
-Her sentence requires her to stand on the scaffold for three hours, exposed to public humiliation, and to wear a scarlet "A" for the rest of her life.
-As Hester approaches the scaffold, many of the women in the crowd are angered by her beauty and quiet dignity.
-When commanded and cajoled to name the father of her child, Hester refuses.
+Her sentence requires her to stand on the scaffold of a former gallows for three hours, exposed to public humiliation, and to wear a scarlet "A" (representing adultery) for the rest of her life.
+As Hester approaches the scaffold, many women in the crowd are angered by her beauty and quiet dignity.
+When commanded to confess and name the father of her child, Hester refuses.

 As Hester looks out over the crowd, she notices a small, misshapen man and recognizes him as her long-lost husband, who had been presumed lost at sea.
-When the husband sees Hester's shame, he asks a man in the crowd about her and is told the story of his wife's pregnancy.
+The husband and wife had intended to move to the New World.
+He had sent Hester ahead, intending to join her after finishing some business.
+When Hester's husband sees Hester being shamed on the scaffold for committing adultery, he asks a man in the crowd about her and is told the story of his wife's pregnancy.
 He angrily exclaims that the child's father should also be punished for his immoral act and vows to find the man.
 He chooses a new name, Roger Chillingworth, to aid him in his plan.

 The Reverend John Wilson and the minister of Hester's church, Arthur Dimmesdale, question her, but she refuses to name her lover.
 After she returns to her prison cell, the jailer brings in Chillingworth, now a physician, to calm Hester and her child with his roots and herbs.
 He and Hester have an open conversation regarding their marriage and the fact that they were both in the wrong.
 Chillingworth demands to know who fathered Hester's child, but Hester refuses to divulge that information.
 He accepts Hester's refusal, stating that he will find out the man's identity anyway.
-Chillingworth threatens to destroy the father of Hester's child if Hester ever reveals the fact that Chillingworth is her husband.
+Chillingworth threatens to destroy the father of Hester's child if Hester ever reveals that Chillingworth is her husband.
 Hester agrees to Chillingworth's terms, although she suspects she will regret it.